Krista Scharf: Women's career (2015–2026)

 Team McCarville reached the final in their first event of the 2024–25 season, losing to Japan's Miyu Ueno at the Mother Club Fall Curling Classic.
 They next played in the 2024 Stu Sells Toronto Tankard where they were taken out by eventual champion Kim Eun-jung in the quarterfinals.
 In November 2024, they won the Stu Sells Living Waters Collingwood Classic, going undefeated to claim the title.
 At the 2025 Northern Ontario Women's Curling Championship, the team finished the round robin in a three-way tie for first place.
 After beating Robyn Despins in the semifinal, the McCarville rink scored one in the tenth end of the final to defeat Emma Artichuk 6–5, securing their fifth consecutive Northern Ontario women's title.
 This qualified them for the 2025 Scotties Tournament of Hearts which was played at the Fort William Gardens, adjacent to the Fort William Curling Club they curl out of.
 There, the team had a disappointing start, losing their first four games.
 They then won their last four games, however, it was not enough to qualify for the playoffs.
 A week after the event, the team announced Andrea Kelly stepped away from the team and returned to New Brunswick.
+Scharf announced her retirement at the end of the 2025–26 season.

+Comeback (2026–present)

+On Aug.
+10, 2026, it was announced Scharf would take over skip stones for Team Despins for the 2026-27 season, alongside third Robyn Despins, second Abby Dechene and lead Rebecca Carr.

 Personal life

-McCarville is a teacher at the Holy Family School in Thunder Bay.
+Scharf is a teacher at the Holy Family School in Thunder Bay.
 She was married to her 2005 Canadian Mixed Curling Championship teammate Mike McCarville and has two children.
 Her brother Joe Scharf is also a curler; he played second on Al Hackner's Northern Ontario team at the 2001 Brier.
 Her parents are Linda and Ralph Scharf.
 She is a graduate of Westgate Collegiate & Vocational Institute and Lakehead University.

-On the way back to Thunder Bay following the 2020 Scotties Tournament of Hearts, McCarville, teammate Ashley Sippala, and coach Rick Lang survived a plane crash in Dryden, Ontario.
+On the way back to Thunder Bay following the 2020 Scotties Tournament of Hearts, Scharf, teammate Ashley Sippala, and coach Rick Lang survived a plane crash in Dryden, Ontario.